ishaan2947/Project_2024/Report.md

 Radix Sort:

 Architectures and Tools:
-   Architecture: Distributed-memory systems using MPI on Grace.
+Architecture: Distributed-memory systems using MPI on the Grace supercomputing platform.
 Parallelization Strategies: Implementing both master/worker and SPMD models.
 Performance Measurement: Using Caliper for performance instrumentation and Thicket for analysis.

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes

 Bitonic Sort(Ishaan):
-Initialize MPI environment
+- Initialize MPI environment
-Determine rank (process ID) and size (number of processes) Generate local portion of data
+- Determine rank (process ID) and size (number of processes)
+- Generate local portion of data

 Perform local sort on the data

-for k = 2 to number of processes step *2* do
+for k = 2 to number of processes step 2 do
-    for j = k / 2 down to 1 step /2/ do
+    for j = k / 2 down to 1 step 2 do
         partner = rank XOR j
         if rank < partner then
             send data to partner using MPI_Send